unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-run the specified command in the emperor after the vassal has been started
+``help``: run the specified command in the emperor after the vassal has been started

 mount-asap
 **********